apostrophecms/docs/docs/guide/custom-ui.md

 ## Toggling the admin-bar visibility

 There are times when you want to allow people that don't have editing or content creation permissions to log into your project site.
+For example, the visibility of a page or a piece document can be set to `login required`, so only those with an account can view it.
 In that case, it may be desirable to not display the admin-bar.
 The `@apostrophecms/admin-bar` module `getShowAdminBar()` method can be extended to return `false` which will hide the admin-bar for that role when logged in.

 <AposCodeBlock>